elkingarcia11/transaction-tracker-python/README.md

 ### Development

-1. Run `python3 main.py` in the command line to start using the Transaction Tracker:
+1. Execute the command `python3 main.py` in the command line to launch the Transaction Tracker.

-2. Use key inputs to access different features in program:
+2. Utilize key inputs to access various program features:
- `G`: for retrieving transactions
+   - Enter `G` to retrieve transactions.
- `A`: for adding transactions
+   - Enter `A` to add transactions.
- `U`: for updating transactions
+   - Enter `U` to update transactions.
- `D`: for deleting transactions
+   - Enter `D` to delete transactions.

-3. Follow the rest of the program instructions to execute commands
+4. Follow the on-screen instructions to execute the desired commands.

 ## Features

-- Easily manage transactions from command line: Add, update, delete, and retrieve transactions in a MongoDB or Cloud Firestore database.
+- Simplified transaction management from the command line: Easily add, update, delete, and retrieve transactions within a MongoDB or Cloud Firestore database.
-- Prevent duplicate postings: Communicate with the MongoDB or Cloud Firestore database to avoid duplicate transactions.
+- Duplication prevention: Interact with the MongoDB or Cloud Firestore database to prevent redundant transactions.
-- Efficient tracking: Track and manage posted transactions for better financial management.
+- Efficient tracking: Effectively monitor and manage posted transactions for enhanced financial management.

 ### Screenshot